-An overdraft occurs when a Master Account has a negative balance at any time during the Reserve Bank's business day (daylight overdraft) or at the end of the Reserve Bank's business day (overnight overdraft).
+An overdraft occurs when a Master Account has a negative balance at any time during the business day (daylight overdraft) or at the end of the business day (overnight overdraft).
 An Account Holder does not have a right to incur an overnight overdraft in its account.
-An Account Holder may incur daylight overdrafts in its account only to the extent permitted by its Administrative Reserve BankARB.
+An Account Holder may incur daylight overdrafts in its account only to the extent permitted by its ARB.